makerspet/oomwoo-pcb/docs/SPEC.md

   - Healthy charge ~40 W (~0.5C into the 75 Wh pack)
   - ~65–70 W total
 - cap charge at ~0.5C regardless of charging adapter power
+- MCU reset drops everything to a safe state, so motors are off during reset, firmware upload and firmware crash
+  - watchdog

 ### Dock